failure-driven/blog/content/post/rails-camp/commit-11-react-router.md

 draft: true
 ---

+The whole point of our code with everyone at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) project was to code with, well everyone but sometimes you just need to stick it out with the core team.
+In this case we knew we needed to add React Router to allow multipage navigation and helping someone else understand React Router and test drive it's insertion just sounded like a bit much at 9:30pm on a Saturday night.

 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />